pedroguarderas/CFINI/README.md

 in Finance and Actuarial Science.

 Here a list of the main numerical methods implemented inside CFINI.
-Many of this functions are coded in C++ by employing the packages Rcpp and RcppEigen. - Pricing with trees - Pricing with multinomial trees - Ordinary differential equation solver implemented with the predictor-corrector method - Diffusion solver with Euler implicit scheme - Diffusion solver with Crank-Nicolson scheme
+Many of this functions are coded with C++ by employing the packages Rcpp and RcppEigen.

+-   Pricing with trees
+-   Pricing with multinomial trees
+-   Ordinary differential equation solver implemented with the predictor-corrector method
+-   Diffusion solver with Euler implicit scheme
+-   Diffusion solver with Crank-Nicolson scheme

 The different methods in the CFINI package are implemented based on the concepts and algorithms introduced in the following sources of